-“Cost per patient (incurred by Operation ASHA) is 19 times less than the second nearest competitor.”
+“Cost per patient (incurred by Operation ASHA) is 32 times less than similar NGOs according to a report from the Center for Strategic and International Studies (CSIS).”

 Joan Yo, Investment Manager, LGT Venture Philanthropy, Switzerland